tylerlong/subx/README.md

 ## Features (compared to Redux or MobX)

-- Schemaless, we don't need to specify all our data fields at the beginning.
-We can add them gradually and dynamically.
+- [Developer-friendly](https://gist.github.com/tylerlong/a5d7d179fb75415e9971f9a720f5c907): fewer lines of code to write, fewer new concepts to learn & master.
 - Intuitive, just follow common sense.
-No annotation or weird configurations/syntax.
+No annotation or weird configuration / syntax.
 - Performant, it helps us to minimize backend computation and frontend rendering.
-- Developer-friendly: forget actions, reducers, dispatchers, containers...etc.
-We only need to know what is events stream and we are good to go.
 - Based on RxJS, we can use [ALL the RxJS operators](https://www.learnrxjs.io/operators/).
+- Schemaless, we don't need to specify all our data fields at the beginning.
+We can add them gradually and dynamically.
 - Small.
 300 lines of code.
 (Unbelievable, huh?)
 We've written 5000+ lines of testing code to cover the tiny core.